Tag Archives: Sam Spruell

 The Voices (2014): Ryan Reynolds, Sam Spruell

 The last time I saw Ryan Reynolds in a film was The Proposal (2009).
 It wasn’t my favourite and kind of kept me away from future Reynolds movies.
-Having watched The Voices (2014), I can confirm that my attitude has changed.
+Having now watched The Voices (2014), I can confirm that my attitude has changed.

-The Voices is a crime/ comedy film directed by Marjane Satrapi and stars Reynolds as Jerry – a sinister / very unbalanced individual who somehow manages to remain likeable.
+The Voices is a crime/comedy film directed by Marjane Satrapi and stars Reynolds as Jerry – a sinister/very unbalanced individual who somehow manages to remain likeable.

-You’ll probably find yourself not quite rooting for him as such – on account of the murdering.
-However empathy will kick in since he’s definitely ‘not well’.
+You’ll probably find yourself not quite rooting for him, as such, on account of the murdering.
+However, empathy will kick in since he’s definitely ‘not well’.

 The Voices (2014): Jacki Weaver